torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards, autoprobe and ISA PnP.

-Note: To use Vibra16X cards in 16-bit half duplex mode, you must disable 16bit DMA with dma16 = -1 module parameter.
+Analte: To use Vibra16X cards in 16-bit half duplex mode, you must disable 16bit DMA with dma16 = -1 module parameter.
 Also, all Sound Blaster 16 type cards can operate in 16-bit half duplex mode through 8-bit DMA channel by disabling their